-- O Commission on Accreditation for Dietetics Education (CADE) of the American Dietetic Association.
+- Association to Advance College Schools of Business International (AACSB) - Commission on Accreditation for Dietetics Education (CADE) of the American Dietetic Association.
 The Didactic Program in Dietetics and the postbaccalaureate Dietetic Internship Program are accredited by the Commission on Accreditation for Dietetics Education (CADE) of the American Dietetic Association (Jackson Blvd., Chicago, IL 60606-6995, telephone (312) 399-4876). - Council on Social Work Education (CSWE) - Council for Interior Design Accreditation (CIDA) - National Association of Schools of Music (NASM) - National Council for Accreditation of Teacher Education (NCATE)